 Say for example, open collaboration and well-being are the pillars of your company’s belief system.
 Traditional office design tends to pander to a hierarchical environment.
 The senior personnel must have their own private offices, white others remain in cubicles.
 In fact, even those are not created in equal measure.

 In such a case, it’s important to understand certain ground realities.
-Such as the fact that many people might be more productive in a cushy environment and then, there are always those who work better when they’re alone.
+Such as the fact that many people might be more productive in a cushy environment.
+Also, there are always those who work better when they’re alone.
 In order to accommodate such realities, it’s important for employers to create a space that allows everyone to feel at ease.
 After all, studies show that productivity levels rise when employees feel comfortable.
 Thus, it’s important to create a space that allows employees to get serious and yet, kick back at the end of the day.

 The nature of your business